 - 1. The right to inspect and review the student's educational record within 45 days of the day the School Corporation receives a request for access.
 Parents or eligible students should submit to the school principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the parent or eligible student believes is inaccurate or misleading.
 Parents or eligible students may ask Greenfield-Central School Corporation to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the School Corporation decides not to amend the record as requested by the parent or eligible student, the School Corporation will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interest.
-A school official is a person employed by the School Corporation as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the School Corporation has contracted to perform a special task (such as attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official in performing his or her tasks.
+A school official is a person employed by the School Corporation as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the School Corporation has contracted to perform a special task (such as attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-Student Privacy, Parental Access to Information, and Inspection of Materials required as a part of the school program or the Corporation's curriculum, without prior written consent of the student (if an adult or an emancipated minor) or, if an unemancipated minor, his/her parents, to submit to or participate in any survey, analysis, or evaluation that reveals information concerning:
+Student Privacy, Parental Access to Information, and Inspection of Materials The School Board respects the privacy rights of parents and their children.
+No student shall be required as a part of the school program or the Corporation's curriculum, without prior written consent of the student (if an adult or an emancipated minor) or, if an unemancipated minor, his/her parents, to submit to or participate in any survey, analysis, or evaluation that reveals information concerning: